 The market fell victim to an ongoing 172 KM Kibwezi-Kitui-Migwani road construction project.
 Most buildings were demolished to pave way for the road which, it is estimated, will cost KES 18 billion when completed.

-I learn that it is not only buildings the new road will affect.
+I learn that it is not only the buildings that the new road will affect.
 At least 38 bodies will also have to be exhumed between Kyuluni market and Kitui town to allow the road to pass!
 When they say progress comes at a cost, I guess this is what they have in mind.

 A few winding turns past Kyuluni and about 10 KM from Kitui, stands the legendary 183 M (600 F) high rock outcrop called the Nzambani Rock.
 Locals call it Ivia ya Nzambani.